Go Back

 INSTRUCTIONS

-• Preheat your oven to 180°c (160°c for fan-assisted oven, Gas Mark 4 or 350°F) and grease a couple of baking sheets with a little excess butter/margarine.
+• Preheat your oven to 180°C (160°C for fan-assisted ovens, Gas Mark 4 or 350°F) and grease a couple of baking tray with a little extra butter/margarine.

-• In a large bowl, cream together the butter/margarine and caster sugar until it becomes light and fluffy.
+• In a large bowl, cream together the butter/margarine and caster sugar until it becomes light and fluffy in both colour and texture.

 • Sift in the flour and cornflour and mix to form a stiff dough, using your hands if necessary.
 Tip the dough onto a lightly floured worktop and gently knead until smooth.

-• Roll your dough into a ball before forming it into a long sausage (about 5cm in diameter).
+• Roll your dough into a ball before forming it into a long sausage (about 5cm/1 inch in diameter).
 Wrap the sausage-shaped dough in some cling film and transfer to the fridge.
 Leave for about 30 minutes to stiffen slightly.

-• Place the demerara sugar and cinnamon (if using) into a spare baking tray, before removing the dough from the fridge and roll the sausage-shaped dough through the sugar, ensuring it's completely coated.
+• Place the demerara sugar and cinnamon (if using) into a spare baking tray, before removing the dough from the fridge and rolling the sausage-shaped dough through the sugar, ensuring it's completely coated.

-• Cut the sugar-coated dough into circles around 1cm thick and transfer to your pre-greased baking trays.
+• Cut the sugar-coated dough into circles about 1cm (⅓ inch) thick and transfer to your pre-greased baking trays.
 You should get about 15 biscuits.

-• Remove from the oven and leave the biscuits to cool on their tray for around 10 minutes, before transferring to a wire rack to cool completely.
+• Remove from the oven and leave the biscuits to cool on their baking tray for around 10 minutes before transferring to a wire cooling rack to cool completely.

 IMPORTANT NOTE: